Google

 • The fairing will need to be replaced at some time.

-• The back light has a clear whit lens, which will either need red bulbs or be replace by an LED light.
+• The back light has a clear white lens, which will either need red bulbs or be replace by an LED light.

 Last Updated On